 Does the funding of "open access publication costs" occur in addition to the grants for "project-related publication expenses" that are awarded directly to the researchers?

 Yes, but the grantee must ensure there is no double funding of the same publication.
 "Project-related publication expenses” can however be used to co-finance open access publications.

 What regulates the introduction of a funding acknowledgement for publications that arise from DFG funding?

 The introduction of funding acknowledgements is regulated in the "General section" of the DFG Funding Guidelines (see Interner LinkDFG form 2.00, section 13).
 Each grantee (author) is individually responsible for this insertion.
 In the programme context, however, it may be appropriate for the proposing institution to draw its institutional authors' attention to this DFG requirement.

 Supplementary note: The University of Göttingen’s rapid test provides an overview of individual aspects that are relevant to DFG funding, including the coverage of publications with ORCID links and the use of funding acknowledgements:

-Yes, the funds can be used for all those affiliated with a university.
+Yes, the funds can be used for all those affiliated with a university or institute.